Chick Corea, jazz great with 23 Grammy Awards, dies at 79

 A prolific artist with dozens of albums, Corea in 1968 replaced Herbie Hancock in Miles Davis’ group, playing on the landmark albums “In a Silent Way” and “Bitches Brew.”

-Harvey Mason Jr., interim president and CEO of The Recording Academy, wrote: “Chick rewrote the rulebook for jazz in his more than five-decade long career, receiving mass critical acclaim along the way for his musical excellence.”

-Corea was named a National Endowment of the Arts Jazz Master in 2006.
-He was a member of the Church of Scientology and lived in Clearwater, Florida.
-He regularly won the title of Jazz Artist of the Year from Downbeat Magazine.
+He was named a National Endowment of the Arts Jazz Master in 2006.
+He member of the Church of Scientology and lived in Clearwater, Florida.

-In addition to his Grammy wins, Corea also had four Latin Grammy wins.
-In a tweet, the Latin Recording Academy called him “a virtuosic pianist and one of the most prominent Latin jazz musicians of all times.”
-The Blue Note jazz club in New York City simply called him “irreplaceable.”

 Drummer Sheila E. took to Twitter to mourn.
 “This man changed my life thru his music and we were able to play together many times.
 I was very fortunate to call him my family,” she wrote “Chick, you are missed dearly, your music and brilliant light will live on forever.”